 - Store graded timber flat and elevated, protected from rain and direct sun.
 Improper storage can degrade even correctly graded wood.

 Proper storage matters more than most people realize.
+A good pile can turn bad in a few months of sitting on wet ground.
 For detailed advice on keeping timber in good condition before use, see our guide on how to store timber correctly.

 Preventive Checklist